Welcome to LookChem.com Sign In|Join Free

 10019-60-0 Usage

-(2'-Methoxycarbonyl) phenyl-beta-D-glucopyranoside is a chemical compound that is a derivative of phenyl-beta-D-glucopyranoside, a type of carbohydrate.
-The compound contains a methoxycarbonyl functional group at the 2' position of the glucose ring, which can impart specific chemical and biological properties to the molecule.
-(2'-METHOXYCARBONYL) PHENYL-BETA-D-GLUCOPYRANOSIDE may have potential applications in the field of organic synthesis, pharmaceuticals, or as a probe in biochemical or biophysical studies.
-Further research is needed to fully understand the properties and potential uses of (2'-methoxycarbonyl) phenyl-beta-D-glucopyranoside.
+(2'-METHOXYCARBONYL) PHENYL-BETA-D-GLUCOPYRANOSIDE is a chemical compound derived from phenyl-beta-D-glucopyranoside, a carbohydrate.
+It features a methoxycarbonyl functional group at the 2' position of the glucose ring, which can confer unique chemical and biological characteristics to the molecule.
+(2'-METHOXYCARBONYL) PHENYL-BETA-D-GLUCOPYRANOSIDE may hold potential for applications in organic synthesis, pharmaceuticals, and as a probe in biochemical or biophysical research, although further investigation is required to explore its full capabilities.

 Check Digit Verification of cas no